srconstantin/srconstantin.github.io/_posts/2020-07-29-chronic-mania.md

 But the existence of persistent euphoric states suggests that it could be in principle possible to deliberately induce a long-lasting elevated mood without some of the problematic side effects.

-It’s a common finding that deep brain stimulation of the nucleus accumbens or subthalamic nucleus can cause transient feelings of euphoria.[21][22][23][24][25][26][27][28]
+It’s a common finding that deep brain stimulation of the nucleus accumbens or subthalamic nucleus can cause transient feelings of euphoria, and sometimes outright manic episodes.[21][22][23][24][25][26][27][28]
 However, there is a tolerance effect here -- with continuous stimulation for a year, the same stimulus that initially caused euphoria produced no perceivable effect at 12 months.[29]
 It’s not impossible that some variant on this type of electrical stimulation could produce long-term euphoria, though, at a deliberately tuned dose (since higher voltages cause stronger mood effects).
 So I’m intrigued by the prospects of developing a form of “[wireheading done right](https://qualiacomputing.com/2016/08/20/wireheading_done_right/).”

 **References**